 - A valuation for the preliminaries (for another project) may look like this:

-- Work-related items may be paid as time-related items if clauses similar to the following are included in the Contract:
+- Time-related items may be paid as work-related items if clauses similar to the following are included in the Contract:

 - In the event of the amount inserted in respect of an item in this Preliminaries Section for which whole payment or substantially whole payment would normally be made at the outset of the Contract (e.g. insurances) being higher than the amount which the Contractor can substantiate, payment for the excess amount will be effected over the period of the Contract or such prolonged period caused by the Contractor